alethic/Alethic.SqlServer.Deployment/README.md

 await new SqlDeploymentExecutor(p).ExecuteAsync();
 ```

 The `SqlDeploymentExecutor` can be retained and executed multiple times.
+Targets which have already run will not run twice.

 ```
 var d = SqlDeployment.Load("Example.xml");